bookofproofs/bookofproofs.github.io/_sources/history/19th-century/nikodym.md

 7. He discovered the Littlewood–Paley theorem for multiple Fourier series.
 8. He contributed to the modern concept of the Lebesgue integral by introducing the Littlewood integral.

 Born 13 August 1887, Zablotow, Galicia, Austria-Hungary (now Ukraine).
-Died 4 May1974, Utica, USA.
+Died 4 May 1974, Utica, USA.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Nikodym/)